SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessGambits.md

 The next weapon or unarmed attack that hits a creature before your turn ends will spend a gambit die to deal additional damage equal to the gambit die roll and taunt the creature until the end of your next turn.
 A creature taunted by you has disadvantage on any attack roll that doesn't target you.
 This effect ends early if another ally taunts the creature, if you move more than 30 feet away from the creature or lose sight of the creature.

-# 13. - Reach

-You can spend a gambit die as a free action to increase the reach of your melee attacks by 5ft and remove long range penalty from ranged attacks until the end of your turn.
-In addition, the next weapon or unarmed attack that hits a creature before your turn ends will deal additional damage equal to the gambit die roll.

-# 14. - Readied Strike
+# 13. - Readied Strike

 When a creature enters reach of your melee weapon, you can use reaction and spend a gambit die to make an attack of opportunity against them with a weapon or unarmed attack.
 If the attack hits, you deal additional damage equal to the gambit die roll.

-# 15. - Repel
+# 14. - Repel

 The next weapon or unarmed attack that hits a creature before your turn ends will spend a gambit die to deal additional damage equal to the gambit die roll, knocking the creature away 15 feet if it fails Strength saving throw against your Gambit DC.

-# 16. - Return Fire
+# 15. - Return Fire

 When a creature misses their attack against you and is more than 5ft away from you, you can spend a gambit die and use your reaction to make an attack of opportunity with your equipped ranged weapon against the creature.
 If the attack hits, you deal additional damage equal to the gambit die roll.

+# 16. - Spring Attack

+You can spend a gambit die as a free action to increase the reach of your melee attacks by 5ft until the end of your turn.
+In addition, the next weapon or unarmed attack that hits a creature before your turn ends will deal additional damage equal to the gambit die roll.

 # 17. - Swift Throw